 Before publishing a lesson, we test it on the latest Apple and Microsoft operating systems using most common web browsers (Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Internet Explorer 11 or greater).
 With these technologies constantly evolving, we cannot guarantee that all of our lessons will work on future browser releases or updates.
 We recommend that you always run the latest version operating system, browser, and plug-ins in order to avoid security and stability issues.

-Common Flash Problems
+Common Flash Problems for Offline Viewing

 Note: You MUST have an Internet connection to update your Flash settings as this problem can only be corrected while online with the Adobe Website.
-We apologize for this inconvenience.

 Enabling Pop-Up Windows

 Some lessons may link to external sources, which may open in another tab or pop-up window.
 If your internet browser blocks pop-up windows, some of these links may be blocked.
 Exceptions can be configured within your browser to allow these pop-ups from ucar.edu and other trusted domains.
 Refer to the “Help” of your specific browser to configure these settings.

 ActiveX Controls for Download and CD/DVD Archive Versions

 Users of the download versions (and CD/DVD archives and special issue discs) of COMET lessons who choose to use the Internet Explorer browser on a PC will also need to configure Windows to allow ActiveX controls to run from the local hard disk (wherever you installed the download) or from the CD-ROM/DVD-ROM drive from which you are viewing archive discs.